samlynndavis/Bodiless-JS-Chris/packages/bodiless-documentation/doc/About/GettingStarted.md

 ## Going Live

-A Bodiless site is not too different from any other Gatsby site, and can easily be hosted on a variety of JAMstack-optimized web platforms.
+A BodilessJS site is not too different from any other Gatsby site, and can easily be hosted on a variety of JAMstack-optimized web platforms.
 You can also host the edit application in the cloud so that content editors can make site updates without having to run it locally.